-The cost is higher, certainly (in fact, it's a third more than this phone), but it does bring a premium feel and the much-talked-about enhanced camera.
-It's one for the ‘hard’ iPhone fan who only wants the best, and doesn’t like to balance cost with performance.
+The cost is higher, but it does bring a premium feel and the much-talked-about enhanced camera.
+It's one for iPhones fan who only wants the best, but whose budget doesn't quite stretch to the new 11 series.

 - Read our iPhone XS review

-Then again, if you're someone who's really budget-conscious, the iPhone 7 is still a pretty charming handset.
+Then again, if you're someone who's really budget-conscious, the brand-new iPhone SE is a strong contender.